Stage 4 – Tajikistan: The Pamirs

 As we progress, the river starts to carve ever more deeply into the mountains, with the road running high above it on a rocky ledge.
 After seventy kilometres of dirt-track along the river, we start to encounter the first real vegetation then very quickly drop down to the scenic town of Langar which sits at 2700 metres.
 This marks our transition out of the stark, barren Pamirs and into a more fertile and more populated region; ledges above the river are tilled by ox-plough and support far more numerous and prosperous-looking villages.
 The temperature is also milder, and Langar is an exceptionally likeable place.
 There is not a single trace of the Soviet past here that I can discern; it looks very much like Pakistan’s Hunza Valley with barely a trace of Russification.
 Indeed the local Wakhi Tajiks have ethnically and culturally far more in common with fellow Gojali Tajiks in northern Pakistan than with their countrymen around the capital to the west.
 The only traces of the modern world are the odd car, generator and the telephone lines.
 There is no plastic litter, and no mobile phones.
 It feels like a modern-day Shangri-La.

-A little beyond Langar the Wakhan River emerges from a steep valley within the Wakhan Corridor and joins the Pamir River to mark the start of the Amu Darya, or Oxus River proper.
+A little beyond Langar the Wakhan River emerges from a steep valley within the Wakhan Corridor and joins the Pamir River to mark the start of the Panj River, which becomes the Amu Darya downstream in the far south-east of Tajikistan.
 I’ll be roughly following this river for the next month as it makes its way towards the Aral Sea, a journey it will never complete, doomed to be dissipated in the desert wastes of Karakalpakistan due to massive over-use of water by Soviet-era agricultural projects.
 The colours of the Wakhan Valley are in full autumnal splendour; strands of green, gold and fiery-red streak down the huge valley-sides to the sparkling blue water of the river, which meanders around fluvial islands in the now very broad valley.
 We pass villages whose inhabitants are busying themselves with the autumn harvest, reaping grain and threshing it in timeless fashion by leading tethered donkeys to walk over great piles of wheat in never-ending circles, then throwing it into the wind with pitchforks to separate the chaff.

 The villages here have wonderful names such as Zong, Vrang and Yamg, and the valley is dotted with relics of a bygone age where instead of being forgotten and irrelevant to the outside world, the valley was a bustling trade route.
 An impressive array of petroglyphs above Langar demonstrate that the region has been inhabited since pre-historic times.
 There are impressive dry-stone forts, and remains of religious structures which hint at a Buddhist or Zoroastrian history which historically spread along these trade routes, and it is in fact highly possible that Marco Polo passed along this very valley.